ZZT: Development

-Video game programmer Tim Sweeney, studying mechanical engineering at the University of Maryland, first developed ZZT as a text editor that ran in Turbo Pascal.
+Video game programmer Tim Sweeney, studying mechanical engineering at the University of Maryland, first developed ZZT as a text editor in Turbo Pascal.
 During this time, Tim did not know how to program graphics and only had a 286 computer and a Model M keyboard.
 The text editor idea came from disliking the included editors for the programming languages he tried on his PC.
 Instead he wanted to recreate his previously made Pascal-like programming environment for the Apple II.
 He experimented with adding collision to text characters, and made the cursor a controllable character.
 He found it more fun to make it into a game by adding bullets and creatures to fight.
 From there, he designed his first levels from text files, creating different boards similar in style to Atari's Adventure, while continually offering additions to the game and editor.
 Sweeney studied during the day, and worked on his game during the night.
 The text-based graphics allowed him to produce ideas such as talking trees or interesting characters without breaking immersion.
 Most of these additions were his own, but he occasionally took ideas from Kroz, such as the bomb.
 Development took around six to nine months, with under 1,000 hours of time spent developing the game, and making around 20,000 lines of Pascal code.

 He shared it with friends and neighborhood kids, taking notes of their joy and excitement playing his own game.
 He discovered that making games allowed him to share something to the world, and could earn more income compared to wage earners, and chose to sell the game.
 The game's episodic model took inspiration from Apogee's shareware model, and he encouraged spreading the game across shareware vendors, user groups, and bulletin board systems.
 He operated his company out of his bedroom, having orders sent to his parents' address, where he would send the remaining episodes on floppy disks by mail delivery.
 During development, he wrote to Scott Miller for advice and to learn more about the industry.
 Miller responded with advice and encouragement.
 Sweeney chose the name so it would be listed last alphabetically in shareware catalogs and on bulletin board systems, though a fan later suggested the backronym of "Zoo of Zero Tolerance", which Sweeney endorsed.
 He sold it as the first major game with object-oriented programming.
 ZZT was released on January 15, 1991.
 Town of ZZT alongside the in-game editor was distributed freely, while the other official worlds could be ordered to receive a single floppy disk including the purchased worlds, and drawn maps of each of the worlds.
 At one point, City of ZZT was also distributed as ZZT's City, through Softdisk's On Disk Monthly service.
 Each of the remaining official worlds, along with other ZZT games were later released as freeware on October 10, 1997.